 - 2. Before a product development permit is issued, the Division must determine that the product to be tested qualifies for testing under the product development evaluation based on information submitted to the Division. - 3.
-A completed application for a product development permit must be submitted to BCPH at least thirty (30) days in advance of installation of the product. - 4.
+A completed application for a product development permit must be submitted to the local public health agency at least 30 days in advance of installation of the product. - 4.
 An application for a product development permit must include the following: - a.
-Proof of the ability to install a replacement OWTS in compliance with all local requirements in a timely manner in the event of a failure or malfunction of the system under testing. - b.
-A description of the product under development including performance goals. - c.
-Documentation signed by the owner of the proposed product development site allowing access to BCPH and Division for inspection of the site. - 5.
-BCPH may stipulate additional requirements for the product development permit necessary to assure the performance of the OWTS. - 6.
+Proof of the ability to install a replacement OWTS in compliance with all local requirements in a timely manner in the event of a failure or malfunction of the system under testing; - A description of the product under development including performance goals; and - c.
+Documentation signed by the owner of the proposed product development site allowing access to the local public health agency and Division for inspection of the site. - 5.
+The local public health agency may stipulate additional requirements for the product development permit necessary to assure the performance of the OWTS. - 6.
 A product development permit is a site-specific permit.
 Product development testing at multiple sites requires a product development permit for each site. - 7.
-During the term of the product development permit, all data collected is to be submitted to the Division and BCPH. - 8.
-BCPH may revoke or amend a product development permit if the continued operation or presence of the product under development: - a.
+During the term of the product development permit, all data collected is to be submitted to the Division and the local public health agency. - 8.
+The local public health agency may revoke or amend a product development permit, if the continued operation or presence of the product under development: - a.
 Presents a risk to the public health or environment; - b.
 Causes adverse effects on the proper function of the OWTS on the site; - c.
 Leaks or discharges effluent on the surface of the ground; or - d.
-If the developer of the product fails to comply with any requirements stipulated on the permit by BCPH or the Division. - 9.
+If the developer of the product fails to comply with any requirements stipulated on the permit by the local public health agency or the Division. - 9.
 If the product development permit is revoked, the product developer must install the replacement system.

-K. Experimental Systems.
+J. Experimental Systems

-- 1. Except for designs or types of systems that have been approved by the Division pursuant to Section 25-10-108 (1), C.R.S., the Board may approve an application for a type of system not otherwise provided for in this regulation, but only if the system has been designed by a professional engineer, and only if the application provides proof of the ability to install a replacement OWTS in compliance with all local requirements in a timely manner in the event of a failure or malfunction of the experimental system. - 2.
-The Board shall not arbitrarily deny any person the right to consideration of an application for such a system and shall apply reasonable performance standards in determining whether to approve such an application.
-Section 25-10-108 (2), C.R.S.
+1. Except for designs or types of systems which have been approved by the Division pursuant to section 25-10-108 (1), C.R.S., the local board of health may approve an application for a type of system not otherwise provided for in this regulation only if the system has been designed by a professional engineer, and only if the application

+- provides proof of the ability to install a replacement OWTS in compliance with all local requirements in a timely manner in the event of a failure or malfunction of the experimental system. - 2.
+A local board of health shall not arbitrarily deny any person the right to consideration of an application for such a system and shall apply reasonable performance standards in determining whether to approve such an application.
+25-10-108 (2), C.R.S.

-L. Prohibition of OWTS in Unsuitable Areas.
+K. Prohibition of OWTS in Unsuitable Areas